 Don’t use mobile devices in public bathrooms because others may need to use them.
 Understand, you need an alcohol-based solution to clean it up if you do.
 Hand sanitizer to use after you leave.
 Otherwise, an alcohol spray or wipe.

 Wash inside.
 At least, put some hand sanitizer on your hands.
 A spray bottle of isopropyl alcohol disinfects electronics well.
 Your hands and faces too.

 Millennials in shared bathrooms at school and work.
 Keep your phone in your pocket.
 Don’t bring your tablet into the area.
 Leave it outside.
 In another room.

 We do use electronics in our own lavatory.
 Cleaning removes the germs.
 Do it after you are done and out of their.
 Similar to washing your hands, disinfect mobile devices with isopropyl alcohol.
 As a network etiquette rule.
 Look at the top ten mobile netiquette rules for more customs.

 Covid-19 Prevention Infographic

-Covid-19 prevention infographic contains six quick tips to use in our fight against the Coronavirus pandemic.
+Covid-19 prevention infographic contains six quick tips to use in your fight against the Coronavirus pandemic.
 Good to know.
-Make sure we follow them ourselves.
-Also, our friends and family members.
+Make sure you follow them yourself.
+Also, your friends and family members.

 Basic Coronavirus cleanliness.
-In general, what we should do.
+In general, what you should do.
 Clean up as much as possible.
 Stay away from people.
 Stay home if you can.

 Definitely, look at tips.
 Understand, not just your own health is at risk.
 Affects every body.
-Be a clean person who doesn’t spread a deadly.
+Be a clean person who doesn’t spread a deadly disease.

-- Wipe down your phone with isopropyl alcohol after phone toilet reading.
+Wipe down mobile devices with isopropyl alcohol after reading on the toilet.